 By optimizing the initialization processes on starting VoIP calls, experts at HQSoftware significantly enhanced the solution’s performance.
 Using the Crashlytics service, our specialists timely detected any bottlenecks emerging to immediately fix them.

 To understand a behaviour model and improve user experience, developers at HQSoftware integrated an analysis module, which helped to figure out that most users make no VoIP calls after downloading the application.
 So, our team decided to change the model and suggest users to first take a picture and draw before making a call.
 In addition, sharing on social media or via e-mail was introduced.
 What is more, experts at HQSoftware made it possible to save pictures with drawings and comments applied at any moment of the VoIP call.

 Our developers enabled the system to recognize if contacts on a user’s smartphone have the delivered application to immediately start a call.
 Employing Firebase Dynamic Links, specialists at HQSoftware ensured that the solution will send an invitation SMS with a link to automatically download the app (no registration needed) and call back the sender.

 Collaborating with HQSoftware, the customer enhanced performance and improved user experience of its application that facilitates communication workflows of field and office workers in real estate industry.
 Meeting tight deadlines, our company helped the customer to move to a new technology stack—with no downtime while the solution was already in production—and demonstrate it at a startup expo to potential clients.

 By changing the behavior scenario and introducing new functionality, the customer increased the number of the application downloads in Android PlayMarket by 4x.

 The delivered system is a white-label solution that can be integrated into any enterprise ecosystem, providing the customer with an additional revenue channel.

-At the moment, our team is working on enabling real-time video streaming with virtual reality glasses and simultaneous drawing/commenting.
+At the moment, our team is working on enabling real-time video streaming with augmented reality glasses and simultaneous drawing/commenting.